 One of the roommates emerged from the bathroom, clad only in some superhero boxer shorts, his man boobs covered in a thick matting of black hair.
 “Hi, Lacey,” he said.
 “Are you spending the night?”

 “Cool,” he laughed as he wandered into the kitchen.

 “C’mon, babe.”
 Chet grabbed my arm, dragging me into his bedroom and slamming the door behind us.
 He pushed me onto the bed and climbed on top of me.

 “Chet, I’m not in the mood tonight.”
 I squirmed as I tried to get out from underneath him.
 “Get off me.”

-He rolled over on his back.
+He rolled over on his back with a frustrated sigh.
 “What’s the problem, Lacey?”

 “Nothing.
 I just don’t feel like having sex.”